 - 6 medium tomatoes

 - 3 fresh corns or 1 cup frozen corn

 - 3 cloves garlic, finely minced

 - 2 inch piece of ginger, finely minced

 - 1 tablespoon fresh lime juice

 - Cut tomatoes and shallot into quarters.
 Cut carrot into ¼ inch slices.
 If fresh corns, remove corn kernels from cob.
 Save the cobs and break into 2-3 pieces.

 - Transfer vegetables to a soup pot and cover with 4 cups of water.
 Add saved corn cobs.
-Cover the pot and cook until carrot slices are tender.
+Cover the pot and cook until carrot slices are tender, 12 to 15 minutes.
 Discard the corn cobs.

 - Transfer vegetables with liquid to a blender.
 Carefully blend it into a fairly smooth puree.
 Pass it through a fine sieve.

 - Rinse out the soup pot and wipe it dry.
 Heat soup pot on medium heat and melt the butter.
 Add ginger and garlic and sauté them for a minute.
 Pour the soup and season with salt and pepper.
 Mix well and let it simmer for 7 to 8 minutes.
 Add lime juice and let it simmer for 2 more minutes.
 Adjust the seasoning and consistency of soup to your liking.
 Serve with sandwich for a lunch or as a first course for dinner.